 Lastly, there’s also EditorsKit.

-EditorsKit also works well alongside Stackable. 👏
+EditorsKit also works well alongside Stackable which is a huge bonus. 👏

 You can download EditorsKit from the WordPress Plugin Directory: